Gayle King Spills Details About Meghan Markle’s Lavish Baby Shower

 “I hope she won’t mind me sharing this because I’ve never seen anything like this at a baby shower,” the television personality prefaced before explaining that guests were taught how to create a flower arrangement.

-The ladies each put together an individual vase, which the Duchess ended up having a grand plan for upon their completion.
+The ladies each put together an individual vase, one which the duchess ended up having a grand plan for upon their completion.

 “And then Meghan, at her request, they got in touch with an organization I’ve never heard of — Repeat Roses — and all of those are donated to different charities.
 I thought that was very sweet thing,” Gayle said before heaping praise on the soon-to-be mom.